Phoenix Child Custody Lawyer

 Interstate Jurisdiction Issues

 Each state is required to have statutes that are consistent with each other regarding jurisdiction, modification and enforcement of custody / legal decision-making, child support orders and spousal maintenance orders.
 The purpose of these uniform rules is so that parties that live in different states do not obtain inconsistent or competing orders in the different states.
-If jurisdiction is proper, an order by a state regarding custody / legal decision-making, parenting time, child support and spousal maintenance must be recognized and enforced by all other states.
+If jurisdiction is proper, an order by a state regarding custody / legal decision-making, parenting time, child support and spousal maintenance must be recognized and enforced by all other states unless and until such orders are properly modified.
+The uniform rules regarding legal decision making and parenting time are called the Uniform Child Custody Jurisdiction and Enforcement Act – UCCJEA.
+The uniform rules regarding child support and spousal maintenance are called the Uniform Interstate Family Support Act (“UIFSA”).

 In Arizona, the interstate custody/legal decision-making and parenting time statutes are provided in Arizona Revised Statutes Section 25-1001 through 25-1067.
 The interstate family support statutes are set forth in Arizona Revised Statutes Section 25-1201 through 25-1362.

 Do you and the other parent live in different states?
-Click here to learn about out-of-state custody and child support support matters including enforcement and/or modification of prior orders.
+Schedule a consultation with one of our top attorneys to learn more learn about out-of-state custody and child support support matters including enforcement and/or modification of prior orders.

 Modifications of Legal Decision-Making / Parenting Time

 Our post-decree modification lawyers in Phoenix can help you request a post-decree modification of your child support orders, legal decision-making, and parenting time orders, as well as spousal support decrees.
-Click here to learn about modification of legal decision-making / custody orders.
-Click here to learn about modification of child support orders.
+See the separate Practice Areas section of our website regarding the modification of court orders for more details.

 Enforcement Issues

 Our custody enforcement lawyers in Phoenix can help you enforce your child support orders, legal decision-making / custody orders and parenting time orders.
-Click here to learn about the enforcement of these types of orders.
+See the separate Practice Areas section of our website regarding the enforcement of these types of orders.

 Mental Health, Domestic Violence, Substance Abuse in Parenting Cases.